CHAPTER 1 Outrageous Patriarchal historiography: This is what Historians are Concealing

-The highly developed matriarchal societies lived happily without writing over millennia; however, they used the symbolism.
+The highly developed matriarchal societies lived happily without writing over millennia; however, they used symbolism.
 The masterful creativity of the matriarchal period created a comprehensive symbol system.
-From this, the archaic script and the first alphabets developed in the Neolithic.
+From this, the archaic script and the first alphabets developed in Neolithic times.
 Since inscriptions can only be found on religious objects, we can assume that they were read as sacred characters. « (Gimbuta’s 1996, pp. 307–321 passim). »The first characters of scripture resembled the symbols of early pottery made by women.

-Characters on an anthropomorphic ceramic vessel from the Tisza culture according to Marija Gimbutas 1996, p.
+Characters on an anthropomorphic ceramic vessel from the Tisza culture according to Marija Gimbutas ›The civilization of the Goddess‹ 1996, p.
 312)

-Gerda Weiler writes: »If we commit ourselves to the fact that a writing should be fixed on plates, papyrus or paper, that the texts should be arranged linearly and should show content-related consequences – then the ›invention of the writing‹ is an event, which occurs only relatively late in the History of humanity.
-Scripture – in the patriarchal understanding – is often defined by its ›utility value‹ … But if we choose the more obvious definition that scripture is based on agreed signs with which people can communicate, then Scripture is as old as human consciousness. « (Weiler 1994, p.
+Gerda Weiler writes: »If we commit ourselves to the fact that a writing should be fixed on plates, papyrus or paper, that the texts should be arranged linearly and should show content-related consequences – then the ›invention of script‹ is an event, which occurs only relatively late in the history of humanity.
+Script – in the patriarchal understanding – is often defined by its ›utility value‹ … But if we choose the more obvious definition that script is based on agreed signs with which people can communicate, then writing is as old as human consciousness. « (Weiler 1994, p.
 141)

 »The ornaments on clay were the forerunners of the oldest picture-writing.